Thousands of Resources, Ready to help.

 The Michigan Strategic Fund (the “MSF”) and State Historic Preservation Office (the “SHPO”) continue to work through the administrative rulemaking process (the “Rulemaking Process”) to formally promulgate rules which will establish how the SHPO creates and administers the Program.
 The Rulemaking Process is estimated to take 12-18 months to complete.
 Details, such as application procedures, more detailed eligibility requirements, and transfer rules, etc. will be determined as part of the Rulemaking Process.

 Written public comments regarding the Draft Rules, established as part of the Rulemaking Process, were accepted during the month of July, 2021.
 A public hearing is scheduled for December 10, 2021 to obtain additional comments on the draft program rules.
-The latest information about the public hearing are available, they will be posted to our website homepage at www.michigan.gov/shpo.
+The latest information about the public hearing can be found on our website homepage at www.michigan.gov/shpo.

 The Act places the following requirements on the Program:

 Additional updates will be shared on this webpage.
 (Revised: 2/17/2022)